frantjc/valheimw/README.md

 ### Make it faster

-Sindri can be made to start up faster on subsequent runs by skipping redownloading Valheim and/or mods by using `--airgap` or `--mods-only`.
+Sindri can be made to start up faster on subsequent runs by skipping redownloading Valheim and/or mods by using `--airgap` and/or `--mods-only`.

 ```sh
 docker run \